AdaCore/uwrap/documentation/language_wrap_and_weave.rst

    pick <some epression>
    weave <some expression>;

-It can stand on its own, in which case it unconditionally operates on self:
+It can stand on its own, in which case it unconditionally operates on ``it``:

 .. code-block:: text

-   wrap <some expression>;
+   wrap <some expression>
    weave <some expression>;

 A wrap or a weave clause is always terminating a command, and is always followed